 Blogs need less work than forums

-In general, you can start your own blog in one day and publish your first post, your blog needs some additional work every day to set the theme, the plugins and other things, including, writing posts.
-You can succeed a blog even if you create 2 posts per week.
+In general, you can start your own blog in one day and publish your first post, your blog needs some additional work every day to set the theme, the plugins, and other things, including, writing posts.
+You can succeed in a blog even if you create 2 posts per week.

-In general, a blog home page it the latest blog posts.
-On the forum home page you will find the main discussions organized by topics, all you have to do is to click the topic title, and start a discussion or read what others talks about.
+In general, a blog home page is the latest blog post.
+On the forum home page, you will find the main discussions organized by topics, all you have to do is to click the topic title, and start a discussion or read what others talk about.

-In blogs you can leave your comment without the need to register, or create and account.
+In blogs, you can leave your comment without the need to register or create an account.
 Sometimes, you need to use your email, but you can comment, even, without an email.
 This is the case for guest comments, in many popular commenting platforms integrated with blogs.

 For discussion forums, you need to create a full account with your emails, and other information to be able to replay.

 A blog with honest ideas and reviews can be trusted by people who need more information about any program or anything else.
 Readers know the blog author through its articles and social network accounts.
 Even, they can ask personal questions, and this is what makes people trust blogs.